Aibel365/python-app-template/TEMPLATE.md

 This setup is for strategy when you branch out with a fix/feat/chore branch, and do merge to main with PR

 See `action_config.toml` for docker/gitops config.
-Update it by following all the instructions given in the file(mentioned as comments).
+Update it by following all the instructions given in the file(mentioned as FIX ME).

 Note: Merge all your changes to main only with a PR, this will review all your settings.